totuni/esp-studio-examplesII/InputStreams/source/README.md

 - The Counter_video window...
 - The Counter_timed window...

 Some connectors are turned off by default in this project and should be turned on as each example is explored.
-Some examples that require configured and active external messaging environments will not execute when activated.
+Examples that require configured and active external messaging environments will not execute when activated.
 These examples are only shown to help with future configurations.

 ### Source_CSV

-The Source_CSV window shows how to ingest data into SAS Event Steam Processing using the File and Socket connector.
+The Source_CSV window shows how to ingest data into SAS Event Steam Processing using the file and socket connector.
 This is one of the most common and flexible ways to bring in structured data from a flat file.
 In this example, the input file is a CSV file containing timestamped geographic data points such as longitude and latitude.

 Explore the settings for the Source_CSV window by doing the following steps:

 1. Open the project in SAS Event Stream Processing Studio and select the Source_CSV window.
 2. In the right pane, expand **State and Event Type**.
 Notice that **Automatically generate the key field** is selected.
 ![image-20250709130543764](img/image-20250709130543764.png)
 **NOTE:** Automatically generated keys simplify data preparation by guaranteeing uniqueness without manual oversight.
 All key fields must be unique within a SAS Event Stream Processing project.
 Duplicate key fields can corrupt data and result in unpredictable behavior.

 3. Expand **Input Data (Publisher) Connectors**.
 Notice the different types of connectors:
-      - `iss_input`: Reads the file from beginning to end once.
-This connector is useful for batch-style loading.
+      - `iss_input`: This connector reads the file from beginning to end once.
+It is useful for batch-style loading.
-      - `iss_input_repeat`: Repeats the file input a specified number of times (for example, repeatcount = 100).
-This connector is useful for simulations or testing with looped input data.
+      - `iss_input_repeat`: This connector repeats the file input a specified number of times (for example, repeatcount = 100).
+It is useful for simulations or testing with looped input data.
-      - `iss_input_rate`: Adds a pacing mechanism to simulate streaming input (for example, rate = 1 record per second).
-This connector is useful for...FILL THIS IN
+      - `iss_input_rate`: This connector adds a pacing mechanism to simulate streaming input (for example, rate = 1 record per second).
+It is useful for...FILL THIS IN
 **NOTE:** You can view a connector's configuration by selecting the connector from the table, and then clicking ![edit](img/edit.png).
 These connectors are set to inactive by default.
 You can enable one or more connectors depending on your scenario.
 4. Expand **Subscriber Connectors**.
 Notice that this window includes a different type of connector.
 The MQTToutput connector is configured as a subscriber connector.
 Subscriber connectors output data from a project to an external file or system.
 The MQTToutput connector should only be activated when testing the Source_MQTT example.
 TCP/IP port 1883 must be open for communication on your system in order to connect to the MQTT broker.
 6. Click ![Output Schema](/EndtoEndExamples/onnx_voice_transcription/img/output-schema-icon.png "Output Schema").
 Fields include:
-      - `key`: A unique identifier for each record.
+      - `key`: A unique identifier for each record
-      - `dt`: A date field parsed using a specified format.
+      - `dt`: A date field parsed using a specified format
-      - `long`: Longitude.
+      - `long`: Longitude
-      - `lat`: Latitude.
+      - `lat`: Latitude

 ### Use Case

-The File and Socket connector is used for the following scenarios:
+The file and socket connector is used for the following scenarios:

-- Loading historical data during development.
+- Loading historical data during development
-- Simulating real-time feeds using repeat and rate options.
+- Simulating real-time feeds using repeat and rate options
-- Testing schemas and downstream logic before deploying with live connectors.
+- Testing schemas and downstream logic before deploying with live connectors

 ### Test the Source_CSV Window and View the Results
 1. Activate the connector(s) that you want to use.